You'll Like The 2008 Toyota Tacoma If...

 The Tacoma's six-speed manual transmission helps take full advantage of the available 236-horsepower V6.

 All Tacomas feature a composite inner bed with built-in storage compartments and four rail-mounted sliding tie-down cleats.

 Under the Hood

 Both of the Tacoma's engines, the four-cylinder and the V6, feature Toyota's VVT-i technology (Variable Valve Timing with intelligence) that minimizes the compromise between low-end torque and peak horsepower.
-Combined with a choice of four available transmissions, two- or four-wheel drive, three cab styles and more, Toyota makes it easy (or difficult, depending upon your viewpoint) to get exactly the pickup you want.
-Maximum towing and payload capacities are 3,500 pounds and 1,350 pounds respectively.
+Combined with a choice of four available transmissions, two- or four-wheel drive, three cab styles and more, Toyota makes it easy to get exactly the pickup you want.
+Maximum towing and payload capacities are 6,500 pounds and 1,495 pounds, respectively.

 2.7-liter in-line 4

 159 horsepower @ 5200 rpm

 EPA city/highway fuel economy: 20/25 (2WD, manual), 19/25 (2WD, automatic),

 17/22 (4WD, manual)

 EPA city/highway fuel economy: 15/19 (2WD, manual), 15/18 (4WD, manual),